 The pre-Hispanic Teotihuchan Aztec archaeological site, located about 25 miles (40 km) from Mexico City, was first opened to the public 100 years ago and millions of people have toured the massive complex, known as The Place Where the Gods Were Created.
 Despite the site’s long history of archeological exploration new discoveries are still being made.
 Just this year a 400 foot long tunnel that’s believed to be nearly 2,000 years old was unearthed at this UNESCO World Heritage Site.

-A visit to Teotihuacan can easily take three hours and be prepared for dusty, hot, shade-free conditions and some steep climbs up the nearly 250 foot high Pyramid of the Sun and only slightly smaller Pyramid of the Moon.
+A visit to Teotihuacan can easily take three hours and be prepared for dusty, hot, shade-free conditions and some steep climbs up the nearly 250 foot (75 meter) high Pyramid of the Sun and only slightly smaller Pyramid of the Moon.
 Though some Mexican women do it in heels we highly recommend sensible shoes.